uwedaeumler/qr-code-scanner/README.md

 ## **Clone the application from Github**

-To clone the latest version of LoRa Basics™ Station from Github use the following commands:
+To clone the latest version of the application from Github use the following commands:

     cd /home
     git clone https://github.com/uwedaeumler/qr-code-scanner  [Link einfügen]